ian/hybrid/README.md

 ### Project Structure

+Hybrid is designed as a framework for developers to build XMTP agents:

 #### Basic Example (`examples/basic`)
-- **Message Processing**: Handle incoming XMTP messages
+- **Message Processing**: Handle incoming XMTP messages with custom filters
-- **Tool System**: Execute commerce and blockchain operations
-- **AI Integration**: Natural language understanding and response generation
+- **AI Integration**: Connect any AI model for natural language understanding
-- **Context Management**: Maintain conversation state and user context
+- **Agent Configuration**: Simple setup with instructions and behavior
+- **XMTP Listening**: Built-in server to listen for messages on any port

 #### Core Packages
 - **hybrid/**: Main agent framework library
   - Agent runtime and plugin system
-  - Tool definitions and execution
-  - XMTP message handling
+  - Type-safe message handling
+  - Flexible filtering and processing
 - **utils/**: Common utilities and helpers
   - Array, string, and object utilities
   - Storage and date helpers